Geta/klarna/src/Klarna.Checkout/README.md

-EPiServer Klarna payments integration
+EPiServer Klarna checkout integration
 =============

-## What is Klarna.Payments?
+## What is Klarna.Checkout?

-Klarna.Payments is a library which helps to integrate Klarna Payments as one of the payment options in your EPiServer Commerce sites.
+Klarna.Checkout is a library which helps to integrate Klarna Checkout as one of the payment options in your EPiServer Commerce sites.
 This library consists of two assemblies.
 Both are mandatory for a creating an integration between EPiServer and Klarna:
-* Klarna.Payments is the integration between EPiServer and the Klarna Payments API (https://developers.klarna.com/api/#payments-api)
+* Klarna.Checkout is the integration between EPiServer and the Klarna Checkout API (https://developers.klarna.com/api/#checkout-api-order)
-* Klarna.Payments.CommerceManager contains a usercontrol for the payment method configuration in Commerce Manager
+* Klarna.Checkout.CommerceManager contains a usercontrol for the payment method configuration in Commerce Manager

 ### Payment process
-- **Visitor visit's checkout page** - Klarna session is created or updated
+- **Visitor visit's checkout page** - Klarna order is created or updated
-- **Klarna widget is loaded (payment option)**
+- **Klarna checkout widget is loaded (payment option)**
+    - Visitor can enter shipping and payment information
+    - Callback url's are called for updating information in EPiServer, but also to return information like available shipment option and calculate taxes.
-- **Visitor presses the Purchase button**  - Klarna payment authorize is called client-side
+- **Visitor presses the Place order**
-- **Klarna: Create order** - When payment authorization is completed then create order (payment gateway) at Klarna
+    - Order validation callback is called for the last checks before finalizing the order
+- **Finalize order at Klarna**
+- **Visitor is redirected to confirmation callback**
-- **EPiServer: Create purchase order** - Create purchase order in EPiServer
+    - Purchase order is created in EPiServer
+- **Visitor is redirected to confirmation page
 - **Klarna - fraud status notification** - When the Klarna order is pending then fraud status notification are send to the configured notification URL (configured in Commerce Manager)

-More information about the Klarna Payments flow: https://developers.klarna.com/en/gb/kco-v3/klarna-payment-methods
+More information about the Klarna Checkout flow: https://developers.klarna.com/en/gb/kco-v3/checkout

 ## How to get started?

 Start by installing NuGet packages (use [NuGet](http://nuget.episerver.com/)):

-    Install-Package Klarna.Payments
+    Install-Package Klarna.Checkout

 For the Commerce Manager site run the following package:

-    Install-Package Klarna.Payments.CommerceManager
+    Install-Package Klarna.Checkout.CommerceManager

 ## Setup